 Participant Waiver

-BY SIGNING THIS DOCUMENT, YOU ARE GIVING UP YOUR AND/OR YOUR SPOUSE'S. AND MINOR'S LEGAL RIGHTS INCLUDING THE RIGHT TO BRING A LAWSUIT IN COURT AND/OR HAVE THE CLAIM DECIDED BY A JURY.
+BY SIGNING THIS DOCUMENT, YOU ARE WAIVING YOUR RIGHTS AND/OR MINOR'S LEGAL RIGHTS INCLUDING THE RIGHT TO BRING A LAWSUIT IN COURT AND HAVE THE CLAIM DECIDED BY A JURY.

-BY SIGNING THIS AGREEMENT, I AM GIVING UP MY RIGHTS AND THE RIGHTS OF MY SPOUSE AND/OR CHILD(REN) TO SUE RAD DADS PROPERTIES LLC FOR ANY INJURY, INCLUDING PARALYSIS OR DEATH, CAUSED IN WHOLE OR IN PART BY THE NEGLIGENCE OR FAULT OF RAD DADS PROPERTIES LLC, INCLUDING ANY OF ITS OWNERS, AFFILIATES, AGENTS, EMPLOYEES, AND EQUIPMENT AND/OR GAMING SUPPLIERS, INCLUDING BUT NOT LIMITED TO RAD DADS EVENT CENTER (COLLECTIVELY, "RAD DADS PROPERTIES LLC").
+BY SIGNING THIS AGREEMENT, I AM GIVING UP MY RIGHTS AND THE RIGHTS OF MY CHILD(REN), IF APPLICABLE, TO SUE RAD DADS PROPERTIES LLC FOR ANY INJURY, INCLUDING PARALYSIS OR DEATH, CAUSED IN WHOLE OR IN PART BY THE NEGLIGENCE OR FAULT OF RAD DADS PROPERTIES LLC, INCLUDING ANY OF ITS OWNERS, AFFILIATES, AGENTS, EMPLOYEES, AND EQUIPMENT AND/OR GAMING SUPPLIERS, INCLUDING BUT NOT LIMITED TO RAD DADS EVENT CENTER (COLLECTIVELY, "RAD DADS PROPERTIES LLC")

-ACKNOWLEDGEMENT: For the right to participate in any of the services or activities at RAD DADS PROPERTIES LLC's premises (the "PREMISES"), including, but not limited to, use of the kitchen appliances, electrical outlets and switches, tables and chairs, fire pits, audio equipment, golf simulator, bounce houses, dance floor, arcade games, sports courts and indoor and outdoor games, beverage and snack machines, and any and all other recreational activities (collectively "ACTIVITIES"), provided by RAD DADS PROPERTIES LLC and its agents, owners, parent company, subsidiaries, affiliated facilities, franchisors, officers, directors, principals, volunteers, participants, clients, customers, invitees, employees, independent contractors, insurers, facility operators, land and/or PREMISES owners, and any and all other persons and entities acting in any capacity on its behalf (collectively "RAD DADS PROPERTIES LLC"), I, on behalf of myself, and my spouse, legal partner, children, wards, heirs, assigns, personal representatives and estate, if any ("My.
+ACKNOWLEDGEMENT: For the right to participate in any of the services or activities at RAD DADS PROPERTIES LLC's premises (the "PREMISES"), including, but not limited to, use of the kitchen appliances, electrical outlets and switches, tables and chairs, fire pits, audio equipment, golf simulator, bounce houses, dance floor, arcade games, sports courts and indoor and outdoor games, beverage and snack machines, and any and all other recreational activities (collectively "ACTIVITIES"), provided by RAD DADS PROPERTIES LLC and its agents, owners, parent company, subsidiaries, affiliated facilities, franchisors, officers, directors, principals, volunteers, participants, clients, customers, invitees, employees, independent contractors, insurers, facility operators, land and/or PREMISES owners, and any and all other persons and entities acting in any capacity on its behalf (collectively "RAD DADS PROPERTIES LLC"), I, on behalf of myself, children, wards, heirs, assigns, personal representatives and estate, if any ("My.

-People"), hereby acknowledge, agree, and represent: (a) that immediately upon entering or participating I will inspect and carefully consider the PREMISES; (b) that entry into the PREMISES for observation or use of any facilities or equipment or participation in ACTIVITIES constitutes an acknowledgement that the PREMISES and all facilities and equipment thereon have been inspected and carefully considered by me and that My People and I find and accept same as being safe and reasonably suited for the purpose of such observation, use or participation by My People and me; (c) that My People and I are in good health and in physical condition to participate in the ACTIVITIES that RAD DADS PROPERTIES LLC provides; (d) that during the ACTIVITIES neither I nor My People will be under the influence of alcohol or any illicit or prescription drugs that would in any way impair my/our ability to safely participate in ACTIVITIES; (e) that we have not been advised against any activities by a health professional; (f) that we are under no obligation to participate in any ACTIVITIES against our will; (g) that we will only participate in ACTIVITIES for which we have sufficient skill to avoid injury; (h) that it is my sole responsibility to determine whether we are sufficiently fit and healthy enough to participate in ACTIVITIES;
+Party"), hereby acknowledge, agree, and represent: (a) that immediately upon entering or participating I will inspect and carefully consider the PREMISES; (b) that entry into the PREMISES for observation or use of any facilities or equipment or participation in ACTIVITIES constitutes an acknowledgement that the PREMISES and all facilities and equipment thereon have been inspected and carefully considered by me and that My Party and I find and accept same as being safe and reasonably suited for the purpose of such observation, use or participation by My Party and me; (c) that My Party and I are in good health and in physical condition to participate in the ACTIVITIES that RAD DADS PROPERTIES LLC provides; (d) that during the ACTIVITIES neither I nor My Party will be under the influence of alcohol or any illicit or prescription drugs that would in any way impair my/our ability to safely participate in ACTIVITIES; (e) that we have not been advised against any activities by a health professional; (f) that we are under no obligation to participate in any ACTIVITIES against our will; (g) that we will only participate in ACTIVITIES for which we have sufficient skill to avoid injury; (h) that it is my sole responsibility to determine whether we are sufficiently fit and healthy enough to participate in ACTIVITIES;

 (i) that we are familiar with and will abide by the rules established for the ACTIVITIES, which include without limitation the rules posted at the PREMISES or the related website; and (j)that we accept sole responsibility for our own conduct and actions, as well as the conduct and actions of each other while participating in the ACTIVITIES, and the condition and adequacy of the equipment.